stefanoaldegheri/happy-30th-davide/PRD.md

 *   **Chess Logic:** **`Chess.js`** - A powerful JavaScript library used to validate moves, manage game states, and handle all chess rules.
 *   **Chess UI:** **`Chessboard.js`** - A JavaScript library for rendering a responsive, interactive, and themeable chessboard UI with drag-and-drop functionality.
 *   **OCR Engine:** **`Tesseract.js`** - A JavaScript port of the Tesseract OCR engine that runs directly in the browser via WebAssembly, enabling client-side image-to-text conversion.
+*   **Testing:** Jest for unit testing, Playwright with MCP server tool for end-to-end testing

 ##### 3.2.
 Client-Side-Only Rationale